oneworq/js-technical-assignment/assignment-3/README.md

+# JS Mock ECommerce Platoform

-Create a Basic set of APIs that simulates teams and matches in a “**Mock Premier League**”
+Create a Basic set of APIs that an “**E Commerce Platform**”

 - **Admin accounts** which are used to
   - Signup/login
-  - Manage teams (add, remove, edit, view)
+  - Manage Categories (add, remove, edit, view)
-  - Manage fixtures (add, remove, edit, view)
+  - Manage Products (add, remove, edit, view) *Note that all products should have at least one category

 - **Users** who can
-  - View teams
+  - Login and Register
-  - View fixtures
+  - View Products and Categories
+  - Simulate Purchase (This isnt compulsory)

 ## Authentication and Session Management